Ironweed Plant for Sale

-The Ironweed Plant (Vernonia Plant) gets its name for its tough stem, stuck deep in the ground and rising straight up like an iron pole.
-The sturdy plants can grow from three feet tall, or up to seven feet tall depending on the variety.
+The Ironweed perennial (Vernonia Plant) gets its name from its tough stem, stuck deep in the ground and rising straight up like an iron pole.
+The sturdy plants can grow from three feet tall up to seven feet tall, depending on the variety.

 This adds stunning visual interest to your garden with its skyscraping blossoms.
-It is native to the Great Lakes region of the United States and Canada and its resiliency makes a fantastic addition to any native or wildflower garden.
+It is native to the Great Lakes region of the United States and Canada, and its resiliency makes it a fantastic addition to any native or wildflower garden.

 Ironweed Plant Details